top of page

 This was customary for all children during this author's childhood before going to bed.

-I wonder if this is still a custom, or have we as a society strayed so far off the path that we neglect to give thanks and ask for forgiveness?
+I wonder if the prayer is still a custom, or have we as a society strayed so far off the path that we neglect to give thanks and ask for forgiveness?

 Luke 11:1-13